-Tendonitis is the name for inflammation of the tendons; the fibrous strings that keep yours muscles connected to your bones.
+Tendonitis is the name for inflammation of the tendons; the fibrous strings that keep your muscles connected to your bones.
 You probably don’t give much thought to tendon health, until they start to hurt.
-The pain of tendonitis can be quite debilitating, and is mostly caused by certain sports, like tennis, golf, running, cycling, badminton, and boxing – anything that causes you to move in a repetitive manner, or high intensity exercise that jars the joints.
+The pain of tendonitis can be quite debilitating and is mostly caused by certain sports, like tennis, golf, running, cycling, badminton, and boxing – anything that causes you to move in a repetitive manner, or high-intensity exercise that jars the joints.

 Tendonitis affects everyone… know the signs!